 The course selection tool is an interactive webpage that allows students to see what courses will count for the regional, thematic, and methods requirements each semester.
 The list of approved courses contains all courses approved for those requirements.

 Studying abroad is an integral part of the B.A. in international studies.
-All majors are required to study abroad in a country where their language of choice is spoken for at least one academic semester.
+All Croft students are required to study abroad for at least one academic semester in a country where their language of choice is spoken.
 Many students also study abroad during the summer or for an entire year.

 The first point of contact for planning to study abroad is the Croft foreign language advisor.
 These advisors work with each student to determine which programs best match his or her academic interests and language ability.
 Once a student is ready to apply to a program, the University of Mississippi Study Abroad Office handles the application and visa process and serves as the liaison between the University of Mississippi and the host institution.
 The Croft advisors' only role is to approve courses taken abroad for international studies credit.